 The standard route establishes a high camp at Laguna Timoncitos (4,700m) — a turquoise glacial lake in a dramatic cirque — and makes the summit push from there.
 The route combines snow and rock, with conditions that vary significantly by season and year.
-The neighboring Pico Bonpland (4,883m) shares the La Corona massif and can be combined, but requires crossing the exposed Humboldt-Bonpland col with ice and rock climbing experience.
+The neighboring Pico Bonpland (4,883m) shares the La Corona massif and can sometimes be combined, but it requires crossing the exposed Humboldt-Bonpland col with ice and rock climbing experience.

 Gear